gakalmar/Notes/CSS_and_Events.md

 # Design of the View with CSS
 ## CSS:
-- Cascading Style Sheets is a languag used to describe the presentation (visual aspects like colors, fonts) of the document written in HTML or XML
+- Cascading Style Sheets is a language used to describe the presentation (visual aspects like colors, fonts) of the document written in HTML or XML
 - It defines rules that are applied to certain elements:
+    - **Selector:**
-    - **Selector:** specifies the elements it should apply to (select by *element type*, *class*, *id*, *attribute values*, *hierarchy*):
+        - specifies the elements it should apply to (select by *element type*, *class*, *id*, *attribute values*, *hierarchy*):
+        - also used to enable selecting the DOM nodes to return as a `NodeList`
         - Examples:
-            - **Element selector:** Selects all elements of a specific type.
+            - **Element/Type selector:** Selects all elements of a specific type.
                 - Example: `p` selects all *paragraphs*.
+                - Example: `a` selects all *links*.
+                - Example: `div` selects all *divisions*.
             - **Class selector:** Selects all elements with a specific class.
                 - Example: `.my-class` selects all elements with the class *my-class*.
             - **ID selector:** Selects a single element with a specific ID.
                 - Example: `#my-id` selects the element with the ID *my-id*.
+            - **Attribute selector:** Selects elements with a specific attribute.
+                - Example: `[target]` selects all elements with a *target* attribute.
-            - **Attribute selector:** Selects elements with a specific attribute value.
+            - **Attribute value selector:** Selects elements with a specific attribute value.
                 - Example: `[type="checkbox"]` selects all *checkbox* elements.
             - **Descendant selector:** Selects elements that are descendants of a specific parent element.
+                - Example: *parent child* selects all elements that are *descendants of that element*.
-                - Example: `ul li` selects all list item elements that are *descendants of a unordered list element*.
+                - Example: `ul li` selects all list item elements that are *descendants of an unordered list element*.
             - **Child selector:** Selects direct children of a specific parent element.
+                - Example: *parent > child* selects all elements that are *direct children of that element*.
                 - Example: `ul > li` selects all list item elements that are *direct children of a unordered list element*.
             - **Pseudo-class selector:** Selects elements based on their state or position in the document.
                 - Example: `a:hover` selects all links that *are being hovered over* by the mouse.
+                - Also: `:active`, `:focus`, `:first-child`, `:last-child`, `:checked`, `:disabled`, `:not`, `:empty`
+                - Priority, if we use multiples:
+                    - **LVHA-order:** :link — :visited — :hover — :active
             - **Pseudo-element selector:** Selects and styles specific parts of an element.
                 - Example: `p::first-line` selects and styles *the first line of all paragraphs*.
+                - Example: `::before` & `::after` adds something before/after the element (eg. icons)
+                - Example: `::marker` is used to change the appearance of list item markers (dots, dashes)
+                - Also: `::first-line`, `::first-letter`, `::selection`
+            - **Grouping selector:**
+                - Example: `selector1, selector2, selector3`
+                - Example: `h1, h2, h3` selects all *h1, h2, and h3* elements
+            - **Not Selector**
+                - Example: `:not(selector)` Selects elements that do not match a specified selector
+                - Example: `:not(.hide)` selects all elements without the class *"hide"*.
+            - **Empty Pseudo-class**
+                - Example: `:empty` Selects elements that have no children or contain only whitespace.
+        - Combinator:
+            - allow you to be more precise when selecting elements by enabling selecting elements based on their relationship to other elements
+            - Examples:
+                - `+`   //Adjacent or next sibling combinator

+                        Adjacent Sibling Selector (element + element):
+                        Selects an element that is immediately preceded by a specified sibling element (e.g., h2 + p selects the first p element immediately following an h2).

+                - `>`   //Child combinator
+                - `||`  //Column combinator
+                - `~`   //General or subsequent sibling combinator

+                        General Sibling Selector (element ~ element):
+                        Selects elements that share the same parent and are siblings of a specified element (e.g., h2 ~ p selects all p elements that follow an h2 with the same parent).

+                - `" "` //Descendant combinator
+                - `|`   //Namespace separator

     - **Declaration block:**
         - contains all the **declarations** that should be applied to the 'selected' elements to define style, in a property-value format similar to objects
         - **values** are the specifications of a declaration, (eg. `red` or `15px`, etc.):